Osedax: Anatomy and physiology

+Osedax are colorful tubeworms that have no mouth, anus, or gut.
+The body is divided into different regions: trunk, ovisac, and root.
+They range in length between 2.5 to 7 cm, although this varies between species (cite).
+Sexual dimorphism is observed in Osedax with females >20,000 times larger than males.

+Digestive system

-Lacking stomach and mouth, Osedax rely on symbiotic species of bacteria that aid in the digestion of whale proteins and lipids and release nutrients that the worms can absorb.
-Osedax have colorful feathery plumes that act as gills and unusual root-like structures that absorb nutrients.
+Osedax rely on symbiotic species of bacteria that aid in the digestion of whale proteins and lipids and release nutrients that the worms can absorb.
+Osedax have colorful feathery plumes that also act as gills and unusual root-like structures that absorb nutrients.
 The Osedax secrete acid (rather than rely on teeth) to bore into bone to access the nutrients.
 High concentrations of carbonic anhydrase are found in the roots of Osedax.
 This serves as evidence of a common bioerosion mechanism in which secreted acid is produced by anaerobic respiration.
-This process works with a demineralization mechanism in which oxygen is carried from seawater to the roots and HCO3- is secreted into the seawater.
-Between 50 and 100 microscopic dwarf males live inside the tube surrounding a single female and never develop past the larval stage.
+This process works with a demineralization mechanism in which oxygen is carried from seawater to the roots and HCO is secreted into the seawater.

-Through the use of X-ray CT technology, scans showed that borings made by Osedax mucofloris were hemi-ellipsoidal in shape, flat at the top, and a bit rounded at the deepest point within the bone.
-The borings’ surface area to volume ratio decreases as the borings become larger due to the hemi-ellipsoidal shape.
-Boring depths varied depending on which specific bone was colonized by the O. mucofloris.
-Higher boring depths were found in radius bone compared to the ulna and vertebrae.

-Osedax worms have different regions such as a trunk region, ovisac region, and root region.
 The epidermis also plays key roles in bone deterioration and nutrient uptake.
 This process of bone deterioration occurs through a symbiotic relationship with an endosymbiotic bacteria.
 The cells in the epidermis of the Osedax root region are responsible for the secretion of digestive enzymes.
-The epidermis also has an expanded microvillus border which causes the Osedax worm to have a greater surface area.
+The epidermis also has an expanded microvillus border which increases the surface area.

+Through the use of X-ray CT technology, scans showed that borings made by Osedax mucofloris were hemi-ellipsoidal in shape.
+Boring depths varied depending on which bone was colonized by the O. mucofloris.
+Deeper borings were found in radius bone compared to the ulna and vertebrae.

 Osedax roots are covered by a mucus sheath that helps protect the worm's trunk.
 Some studies support the theory that this sheath plays a role in dissolving the bone.
 This sheath could also play an important role in reducing the damage to Osedax skin by absorbing harmful acid.
 Another potential function of the mucus sheath is that it could inhibit the breakdown of the worm's bone matrix.
 This is significant because the bone matrix is integral in maintaining the worm's position while in direct contact with a bone.

+Sexual dimorphism

+Osedax males are notably smaller than their female counterparts.
+Between 50 and 100 microscopic dwarf males live inside the tube surrounding a single female and never develop past the larval stage; they produce sperm from yolk reserves.
+Male dwarfism prevents competition with female Osedax worms for food and space.
+Conditions that favour dwarfism in male Osedax are: